KERR FAMILY CHRONICLES© Christopher Earls Brennen

 Four pages of the MacDonald Family Bible.

 - James McDonald is probably the earliest Macdonald ancestor of whom we have any knowledge at present.
-He may have been born about 1790 and all the records suggest that he was a farmer in Killicolpy, a large townland in the southern part of the Parish of Arboe, County Tyrone.
+He may have been born about 1790.
+One possibility is that he was the son (baptized Apr.22, 1792) of Alexander and Sarah McDonald of Killycolpy; Alexander and Sarah also had daughters Jane (baptized Oct.12, 1790) and Sarah Ann (baptized Jun.7, 1806).
+The few records that survive suggest that James became a farmer in Killicolpy, a large townland in the southern part of the Parish of Arboe, County Tyrone.
 A map of the surrounding townlands is attached.
 The name Killycolpy was also used as a District Electoral Division in the Southwestern part of Arboe.
 James is listed as a farmer on his son's marriage certificate.
 The family bible also records the death of a James McDonald on Jun.22, 1875.
 The children of James McDonald:

 - James McDonald, son of Alexander and Eliza McDonald, was born Sep.27, 1834, and was baptized on Sep.28, 1834, in the Parish of Arboe.